Python Print Type Of Variable

 3. Working with Libraries and APIs:

 Many libraries and APIs expect specific data types as input.
-Using print(type()) helps ensure that the data you're passing is compatible with the function or method you're using.
+Using print(type()) helps make sure the data you're passing is compatible with the function or method you're using.
 Incorrect data types can lead to errors or unexpected results.

 4. Dynamic Type Handling: